freenas/freenas-docs/userguide/storage.rst

 .. _Adding Cache or Log Devices:

-Adding Cache or LOG Devices
+Adding Cache or Log Devices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 :ref:`Pools` can be used either during or after pool creation to add an